Being a developing nation, the Philippines has great potential to accelerate its economy through foreign and local investments.

 In some instances, some sectors in this list allow up to 60% foreign ownership.

 FIA negative list B, meanwhile, includes businesses that restrict ownership up to 40% for health, security, and moral reasons.
 It aims to protect local small and medium-scale industries in the country as well.

 Lastly, foreigners with existing businesses can always delegate a workload, project, or an entire department by outsourcing it.

-Outsourcing in the country has boomed through the decades that the industry has been recognized by the World Trade Organization in its 2019 report.
+Outsourcing in the country has boomed through the decades, and the industry has been recognized by the World Trade Organization in its 2019 report.